 HEAVY CREAM.
 To get perfectly whipped cream, pre-chill the bowl before you start whisking the heavy cream with the electric mixer.

 POWDERED SUGAR.
 Make sure you sift the powdered sugar before adding it to the heavy whipping cream.
-Otherwise, you end up with a cream filling that has tiny clumps of sugar.
+Otherwise, you end up with a cream filling with tiny sugar clumps.

 STRAWBERRIES.
-You could use frozen strawberries, but for this recipe, I strongly recommend using fresh strawberries.
+You could use frozen strawberries, but I strongly recommend using fresh strawberries for this recipe.
 There is something incredibly delicious about fresh, juicy strawberries, especially in spring and summer.

-STRAWBERRY PRESERVE - Think of strawberry preserve as an additional flavor booster.
+STRAWBERRY PRESERVE - Think of strawberry preserves as an additional flavor booster.
 But if you don't have any on hand, you can skip this ingredient.
 However, I highly recommend you don't.

 I use the entire jar of this brand, which equals 13 ounces.
 Some strawberry preserve jars come in 12-ounce jars.
 That's fine, too.